nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 And now the interesting part, ksqlDB allows us to create a new stream by joining two or more existing streams.

-So if we want, we can create a new stream, called `policeStops` that is going to join both `policeLocations` and `carLocations` on the condition that the events have the same `location`, within 10 seconds.
+So if we want, we can create a new stream called `policeStops` that will join both `policeLocations` and `carLocations` on the condition that the events have the exact `location`, within 10 seconds.

 ```sql
 CREATE STREAM policeStops AS